brettChapman/multivis/README.md

 			- [dendrogram_line_width] : The line width of the dendrograms (default: 1.5)
 			- [fontSize] : The font size set for each node (default: 30)
 			- [heatmap_cmap] : The CMAP colour palette to use for the heatmap (default: 'RdYlGn')
-			- [cluster_cmap] : The CMAP colour palette to use for the branch seperation of clusters in the dendrogram (default: 'Set1')
+			- [cluster_cmap] : The CMAP colour palette to use for the branch separation of clusters in the dendrogram (default: 'Set1')
 			- [rowColorCluster] : Setting to 'True' will display a colour bar for the clustered rows (default: False)
 			- [colColorCluster] : Setting to 'True' will display a colour bar for the clustered columns (default: False)
 			- [row_color_threshold] : The colouring threshold for the row dendrogram (default: 10)
 			- [col_color_threshold] : The colouring threshold for the column dendrogram (default: 10)

-		- [build] : : Generates and displays the Hierarchical Clustered Heatmap (HCH).
+		- [build] : Generates and displays the Hierarchical Clustered Heatmap (HCH).

 - [polarDendrogram](https://github.com/brettChapman/multivis/blob/master/multivis/polarDendrogram.py): Polar dendrogram
 	- [init_parameters](https://github.com/brettChapman/multivis/blob/master/multivis/polarDendrogram.py#L36-L40)